 - basic life support

 - Mental Capacity Act and Deprivation of Liberty Safeguards

 - training to the appropriate level on safeguarding adults at risk and safeguarding children.

-Providers could be asked to demonstrate training for clinical staff linked to their specific clinical responsibilities.
-For nursing staff, for example, this could be taking samples for the cervical screening programme, administering vaccines and for extended roles in treating minor illness and long-term conditions.
+We could ask you to show evidence of training for clinical staff that is linked to their specific clinical responsibilities.
+For example, nursing staff could have training in taking samples for the cervical screening programme or administering vaccines.
+For extended roles, it could be in treating minor illness and long-term conditions.